 Integrated into your Microsoft system, Microsoft Teams allows you to chat, meet, call, and collaborate all in one place, no matter where you are.
 Resources for exploring and utilizing this resource are available here, including a recorded workshop overview of the platform and a “Quick Start” guide.

 Once a team is created (you can create teams for each of your courses), you can allow members to collaborate on group projects, set up video class meetings with up to 250 people and access, share, and edit Word docs, PowerPoint, and Excel files in real time.
 Teams also has a Real Simple with Pictures feature that allows you to play video with virtual meetings, or the Stream app can be used to show longer films and videos that can be shared with specific groups.
 A host of end-user tutorials for Teams are available here.
 To access Teams from your Outlook web browser, click on the grid in the top left-hand corner of your browser that says “App launcher” and select Teams.
 From your desktop Window menu, click Start. > Microsoft Teams.

-Email can be an interactive and effective low-tech tool for online learning when needed.
+Email can be an interactive and effective low-tech tool when needed.
 You might, for example, invite students to email you a non-conventional reading response that is short and non-replicable.
 For instance you could ask students to:

 If certain types of synchronous interaction aren’t available because of increased demand or if internet access is limited altogether, you may want to have email distribution lists developed for each of your courses as a back-up.